Java

 This integration uses OpenTelemetry Collector Contrib, not the OpenTelemetry Collector Core.

-Download the latest version of the OpenTelemetry Java agent to the host of your Java application.
+Download the latest version of the OpenTelemetry Java agent to your application host.

-Create a dedicated directory on the host of your Java application and download the OpenTelemetry collector that is relevant to the operating system of your host.
+Create a dedicated directory on the host of your Java application and download the relevant OpenTelemetry collector.

 receivers: